a-einstein/WpfShop/README.md

 Current score: [![BCH compliance](https://bettercodehub.com/edge/badge/a-einstein/WpfShop)](https://bettercodehub.com)

 #### Purpose
-* Testing and demoing some WPF techniques.
+* Creating a working desktop application for test and demo purpose based on WPF.
 * Manage the code by Git and GitHub.
-Some changes & branches & merges are deliberately created for this reason.
+Some changes, branches, and merges are deliberately created for this reason.

 #### Aspects
 * Prism.